jlindermeir/ami0/runtime/prompts/system.md

 **Staying on Target Despite Context Limitations:**

 - **State Persistence:**
-  - **Logging:** Maintain detailed logs of your actions, decisions, and reasoning in persistent storage (e.g., `/var/log/mission.log`).
+  - **Logging:** Maintain detailed logs of your actions, decisions, and reasoning in persistent storage (e.g., `/home/ubuntu/mission.log`).
+Also include next steps.
-  - **Configuration Files:** Store mission-critical information and parameters in configuration files (e.g., `/etc/mission_config.json`).
-  - **Documentation:** Keep comprehensive documentation of your analysis and methodologies (e.g., `/docs/` directory).
-- **Regular Checkpoints:**
-  - Periodically save summaries of your progress and next steps to a file (e.g., `/home/ai_user/progress_report.txt`).
   - Use these summaries to refresh your context and ensure alignment with the mission.
 - **Self-Monitoring:**
-  - Implement routines to read your own logs and configuration files at the start of each session.
+  - Implement routines to read your own log files at the start of each session.
   - Verify that your actions align with the mission objectives outlined in the stored files.

 **JSON Interface Guidelines:**